One Cup at a Time: Recipes for Recovery

 We are dedicated to providing culturally-competent services, with the intention of providing high-quality care for all people.
 We recognize the important links between intimate and communal violence.
 We are committed to offering services that address all levels of violence, oppression, and objectification.
 We understand this work requires humility, mindfulness, and a willingness to continually question our assumptions and remain open to dialogue.

 We do not run a domestic violence shelter, but work with SAFELINK (877-785-2020) the Massachusetts Statewide Domestic Violence Shelter Hotline to assist individuals and families in need of confidential emergency shelter.
-We also work with SSTAR OTC to assist survivors in need of inpatient detox services.
+We also work with SSTAR Rapid Access Center to assist survivors in need of inpatient detox services.
 We have partnered with the Greater Fall River United Way to locate emergency SafeHome services for those at high risk for harm.